lgatto/TeachingMaterial/unittesting.md

 ## Error in checkIdentical(x, isIn(c(x, "a"), LETTERS)): FALSE
 ```

-Unpdate the buggy function until the unit test succeeds
+Update the buggy function until the unit test succeeds

 ```r